-Every year thousands of people are injured and killed by firearms.
-If you or someone you know has been injured by a firearm, you may wonder what recourse you have.
-Depending upon the circumstances of the injury, you may have recourse against the manufacturer, seller, distributor, owner, or purchaser of the firearm under theories of products liability and/or negligence.
-Consulting with an experienced products liability attorney will help you understand any claims you may have for injuries caused by a firearm.
+Depending on the facts of your case, you may have recourse against the manufacturer, seller, distributor, owner, or purchaser of the firearm under product liability.
+Consulting with an experienced products liability attorney will help you understand what legal claims you may have against these parties.

-Theories of Recovery: Is it a Gun or a Person that Hurt You?
+Theories of Recovery: Was It a Gun or a Person That Hurt You?

 Firearms and Defective Product Cases

-A product can be defective in three main ways:
+A product can be defective in three ways:

 Firearms and Negligence Cases